geoph9/latex-cv-template/README.md

-# Single Column Latex CV Template
+# Minimal CV Template

-A simple latex template for a single column CV/resume.
+A simple latex template for a minimal, single column CV/resume.
 It is inspired by a bunch of other templates, components of which I have used throughout the years.
 Unfortunately, I didn't keep track of the authors of the templates that I've used so I can't give a proper thanks to them.